mmkthecoolest/ensemble_tagger_frontend/README.md

 This will run the program that automatically queries the route above using all identifiers in the srcml file. **Make sure the server is running before you run the C++ script**.
 Otherwise, it won't be able to communicate with the server.

 If you are unfamiliar with srcML, [check it out](https://www.srcml.org/).
 Since the actual tagger is a web server, you don't have to use srcML.
 You could always use other AST-based code representations, or any other method of obtaining identifier information.
 If you decide not to use srcML, you should ignore the C++ script.

+## Running the Frontend
+1. Make sure the required node dependencies are installed: `npm ci`
+2. If you haven't already, run `routes.py` from above
+3. Start the React frontend: `npm start`

 ## Errors?
 Please make an issue if you run into errors